MIDI: Electrical specifications

 To transmit a logic 0 and a start bit, the sender's UART (Note: Universal Asynchronous Receiver/Transmitter (UART) is hardware that transports bytes between digital devices.
 When MIDI was new, most synthesizers used discrete, external UART chips, such as the 8250 or 16550 UART, but UARTs have since moved into microcontrollers.) produces a low voltage.
 This results in a nominal 5 milliamperes current flow sourced from the sender's high voltage supply, (Note: MIDI nominally uses a +5 volt source, in which case the resistance assignments are R1=R2=R4=220Ω and R3=280Ω.
-But it is possible to change the resistance values to achieve a similar current with other voltage supplies (in particular, for 3.3 volt systems).) which travels rightwards along the red lines though the shielded (Note: The MIDI specification provides for a ground "wire" and a braid or foil shield, connected on the Shield pin, protecting the two signal-carrying conductors on the Hot and Cold pins.
+It is possible, however, to change resistance values to achieve a similar current with other voltage supplies (in particular, for 3.3 volt systems).) which travels rightwards along the red lines though the shielded (Note: The MIDI specification provides for a ground "wire" and a braid or foil shield, connected on the Shield pin, protecting the two signal-carrying conductors on the Hot and Cold pins.
 Although the MIDI cable is supposed to connect this Shield pin and the braid or foil shield to chassis ground, it should do so only at the MIDI out port; the MIDI in port should leave its Shield pin unconnected and isolated.
 Some large manufacturers of MIDI devices use modified MIDI in-only DIN 5-pin sockets with the metallic conductors intentionally omitted at pin positions 1, 2, and 3 so that the maximum voltage isolation is obtained.) twisted-pair cable and into the receiver's opto-isolator.
 The current exits the opto-isolator and returns back leftwards along the blue lines into the sender's UART, which sinks the current.
 (Note: It is often easier to use NPN or nMOS transistors to sink current than to use PNP or pMOS transistors to source current, because electron mobility is better than hole mobility.)
 Resistors R1 and R2 limit the current and are equal to provide a balanced impedance.
 The diode is for protection.
 This current turns on the opto-isolator's (Note: MIDI's original reference design uses the obsolete Sharp PC900, but modern designs frequently use the 6N138.
 The opto-isolator provides galvanic isolation, so there is no conductive path between the two MIDI devices.
 Properly designed MIDI devices are therefore relatively immune to ground loops and similar interference.)
 LED and phototransistor, so the receiver's UART can read the signal with the help of pull-up resistor R3 to the receiver's voltage supply.
 While the supplies in the original specification are 5 volts, the receiver and sender may use different voltage levels.